Business leaders: Invest in racial equity to combat the climate crisis

 Environmental philanthropy—and environmental organizations—traditionally have come up short in operationalizing diversity, equity, and inclusion in their governance and leadership structures.
 That can, and must, change.

 Kresge has centered equity as one of our organizational values with an explicit focus on racial equity.
-Our investment office launched the 25% by ’25 Initiative, a commitment to ensure that by 2025, 25% of the foundation’s U.S. assets will be invested with firms owned by women and people of color.
+In November of 2020, our Kresge program teams committed $30 million in grant funding to support nearly 60 racial justice and community-led efforts across the U.S. In 2019, our investment office launched the 25% by ’25 Initiative, a commitment to ensure that by 2025, 25% of the foundation’s U.S. assets will be invested with firms owned by women and people of color.
 We’ve also worked to overhaul our recruiting and hiring practices to ensure more diverse and inclusive candidate pools because we know investing in diversity leads to more equitable outcomes.

 I share these examples because we, too, had to reckon with the underinvestment that Kresge was making in organizations working toward racial equity and justice.
 We also recognized our underinvestment specifically in organizations working toward environmental justice.
 Therefore, we shifted our environment program strategy to provide the support they needed to translate organizing efforts into secured and enduring capacity to forge change.